Kang Yatse 2 Trek - Elaborate Description

 The meal plan that we render on the trek is also designed keeping in mind better and quicker acclimatization with more hot garlic soups, more and more water, less oily food, and a balanced diet of carbohydrates and enough but not much protein which is easily digestible.

 Slow walks on approach days give much better results with acclimatization, even if you could walk quicker.
 Preserve that extra energy for the summit walk.

 Read more on 13 Ways to Acclimatize Naturally

 Importance Of Rest Day and Orientation of Technical Equipment In The Base Camp:

 After we reach the base camp, we have a full rest day the next day.
 Though we call it a full rest day, actually it is not so.
 We do spend some time getting acquainted with our equipment so that we gear up very quickly for the summit climb which starts right at midnight, around 12 or 1 AM depending upon the team speed.
-We will give you all the technical gear required for the trek which are - a helmet, walking ice-ax, seat harness, pair of gaiters, screw carabiner, pair of a double-layered mountaineering boot, pair of climbing crampons.
+We will give you all the technical gear required for the trek which are - a helmet, walking ice-axe, seat harness, pair of gaiters, screw carabiner, and pair of a double-layered mountaineering boot, pair of climbing crampons.
 Our leaders explain and demonstrate how to wear and use these technical gears.
 We are supposed to try everything and make sure everything is fine and fit.
 Our leaders will explain how to gear up for the summit climb and will also show you the rope technique as we will climb the peak roped-up with each other.
-It's a very important day and we need to very alert in the demo session.
-We also go for an acclimatization walk in roped-up condition to get acquainted with rope skills and acclimatize better.
+It's a very important day and we need to be very alert in the demo session.
+We also go for an acclimatization walk in roped-up conditions to get acquainted with rope skills and acclimatize better.
 Its teamwork!